Roles and Responsibilities for Committee Members

 Members are responsible for completing an expense form for any other meetings they may attend on behalf of the LMC where payment for such has been agreed.
 Members must submit any expense claims by the 21st of each month.

-Payment is made by Norfolk & Waveney LMC on a monthly basis on the last working day of the month.
+Payment is made by Norfolk & Waveney LMC monthly on the last working day of the month.